andpor/react-native-sqlite-storage/README.md

 SQLite.openDatabase({name: 'my.db', location: 'Shared'}, successcb, errorcb);
 ```

-## Importing a pre-populated database.
+## Importing a pre-populated database

 You can import an existing - prepopulated database file into your application.
 Depending on your instructions in openDatabase call, the sqlite-storage will look at different places to locate you pre-populated database file.